rackerlabs/recap/README.md

 The default location of the install is `"/"` it can be overridden with `DESTDIR`.
 The scripts, man pages and docs are installed under "`"/usr/local"` by default, this can be overridden with `PREFIX`.
 Main scripts are installed on in "`./sbin`" by default, this can be overriden with `BINDIR`.
-The core scripts and the plugins are installed on top of `PREFIX` in "`./recap/plugin-available`" by default, this can be overridden wit `LIBDIR`
+The core scripts and the plugins are installed on top of `PREFIX` in "`./recap/plugin-available`" by default, this can be overridden with `LIBDIR`

 The following example is a common location for most of the distributions, this will install `recap` under `/usr`: